jonsanders101/CV/README.md

 ## Education
 #### Makers Academy (September 2017 to December 2017)

 Makers Academy is a 16 week, immersive course in software development.
-Projects and skills I have worked on in this time include:

 ##### Example Projects